vamprebite/vamprebite/README.md

 full profile revamp when i feel like it

-  - soup . vamp . vince
+  - soup . vamp . fizz

   - he they pronouns